Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Neurofibromatosis 1 is an autosomally dominated inherited genetic condition that predisposes those involved to the development of intracranial neoplasms.
-Visual pathway gliomas are the most common type of tumor encountered, but other types of low-grade and less frequently high-grade, primary central nervous system tumors may occur.
-Many patients are diagnosed on the basis of screening studies, and only observation is indicated.
+Neurofibromatosis 1 is an autosomal dominant genetic condition that predisposes those involved to the development of intracranial neoplasms in up to 20% of patients (75).
+Optic pathway gliomas are the most common type of tumor encountered, but other types of low-grade and, less frequently, high-grade primary central nervous system tumors may occur.
+In many patients, observation alone with serial clinical and radiographic surveillance is sufficient.
 However, in others, treatment is needed because of progressive neurologic compromise or visual loss.
-Due to the potential increased susceptibility of patients with neurofibromatosis 1 to the deleterious side effects of radiation therapy, such as mutagenesis and vasculopathy, alternative treatments are required for patients with progressive disease.
-The author reviews the role of chemotherapy for gliomas associated with neurofibromatosis 1 and its efficacy on disease control and visual outcome.
-He also discusses the potential role of molecularly targeted therapy in the treatment of neurofibromatosis 1-associated gliomas.
+This article summarizes the main CNS tumors associated with neurofibromatosis 1 and discusses various treatment approaches, including surgery, chemotherapy, and targeted therapy.

 • Neurofibromatosis 1 has protean manifestations, of which intracranial gliomas are one of the most common. | |